-Asphalt Green was chosen as the operator of the Community Center pursuant to a public procurement process.
+• Asphalt Green was chosen as the operator of the Community Center pursuant to a public procurement process.
 The Community Center, which opened in June 2013 and is located in certain of the Authority's condo units, is home to two swimming pools, a gymnasium, a fitness center, several classrooms, a teaching kitchen and a theater/auditorium.
+In addition, the Authority operates an affordable community center out of Stuyvesant High School, which includes a half-Olympic sized pool, basketball courts, gym, fitness equipment and other amenities during Community Center hours of operation.
+Members can also enjoy free programs and classes such as swimming lessons, badminton, yoga, tai chi and many more.
+Discounted rates are available to Battery Park City residents, veterans, and seniors.